 If you are a resident of Concord,MA or West Concord, MA on town water or a private well, a water filtration or water softener system can significantly upgrade the water quality of your home or business.

 PUBLIC WATER SUPPLY IN CONCORD

 Public water suppliers must add disinfectants and other additives to kill bacteria and other potentially harmful substances in the water as well as for controlling pipe corrosion and other purposes.
-The net result of this is safe water, but may include aesthetically displeasing tastes and odors, etc. Chlorine is probably the most typical of these chemicals.
-Additionally, in Concord, MA, town water tends to have levels of manganese and iron that may cause staining of fixtures, bathtubs, showers, etc. and hard water levels that may result in dull laundry and make it harder to clean than with soft water.
-(For more information on hard water, see the link at the Water Quality Association website at WQA Hard Water Info. link) This is no fault of the town, but just the cards they have been dealt.
-Water filtration or water softening to remove all of the manganese and iron would be prohibitively expensive.
+The net result of this is safe water, but may include aesthetically displeasing tastes and odors, etc. Iron, which typically shows up on the high side in testing results reported on the town’s Annual Water Quality Report, is difficult for the town’s treatment facility to completely control.
+The cost to do this would likely be prohibitive or unappealing to the town’s budget.
+Additionally, town water tends to have levels of manganese that may cause staining of fixtures, bathtubs, showers, etc. and hard water levels that may result in dull laundry and make it harder to clean than with soft water.
+(For more information on hard water, see the link at the Water Quality Association website at WQA Hard Water Info. link).

 ANNUAL CONSUMER CONFIDENCE REPORT FOR CONCORD

 If your home is served by the public water system, you are entitled to a copy of your municipality’s Annual Consumer Confidence Report (CCR).
 The reports are due to customers by July 1 of each year.
 These reports are comprehensive and details testing done, results, etc. The sources of water are also typically disclosed on these reports as well as information on system upgrades and other relevant information.
 The latest available report can be seen at the following link Annual Consumer Confidence Report.